KOLYAPAVL/Install-Django-On-Production/README.md

 ```

 The next you should open your browser and write in search: yourdomain:8000
 And it working...
-You can see your django project
+You can see your django project.
-Ok.
-First step was ended.
-We have django on our server, but this is start
+Ok, First step was ended.
+We have django on our server, but this is start.
 At the next we should install gunicorn for starting django.